This is our review of the new British Airways lounge and Concorde Bar in Dubai International Airport.

 It feels more like a hotel lobby if you take a look at the way the seating is arranged:

 It certainly bears no relation to the traditional rows of seats all bolted together.
 It is the first time I have seen a terminal laid out like this and it was impressive.

 Take the escalator up a level and you come to a bank of airline lounges.
 The good news is that the new British Airways facility is immediately at the top.
 The second bit of good news is that BA has spent a lot of money on the fit out of the space.

 The bad news is that there simply isn’t a lot of space there.
 If anything, it is a smaller lounge than the previous one.
 I took these photos as soon as we arrived – it got a lot busier later.

 Politics always plays a part, of course.
 It is possible that this is the space that the airport gave to BA and that no discussion was possible.
-Give BA a duff lounge and you are more likely to fly Emirates next time ….
+Give British Airways a duff lounge and you are more likely to fly Emirates next time ….